 It may reach heights of up to 30 m (100 ft), though is more typically 15 to 20 m (50 to 65 ft) tall with a slim, tall-palm appearance.
-The trunk is pencil-shaped, smooth, grey, distinctively ringed and supports a crown of large feathery palm leaves.
-The leaves are arching, range in length from 1.5 to 2 m (5 to 6.5 ft) and sit atop a smooth green crownshaft.
+The trunk is pencil-shaped, smooth, grey, distinctively ringed and supports a crown of large, arching leaves 1.5 to 2 m (5 to 6.5 ft) long, all atop a smooth green crownshaft.

-Flowering is seasonal in areas with a dry season but continuous in constantly humid climates.
-The flowers are small, pale yellow and either female or male on large branched flower stalks arising at the base of the crownshaft.
-Male flowers open before the female and fall before the latter open, ensuring cross-pollination between different plants.
+Flowering is seasonal in areas with a distinct dry season but continuous where humid conditions prevail.
+The flowers are small, pale yellow and either female or male held on large branched flower-stalks arising at the base of the crownshaft.
+Male flowers open before the female ones and fall before the latter open, ensuring cross-pollination with other plants.

 The flowers are followed by egg-shaped fruit about 5 cm (2 in) long.
 These are green when young, becoming orange, less commonly scarlet, when ripe with a hard fibrous husk surrounding a single seed.
 It takes about eight months from fruit-set to ripe fruit.

-The seed of the ripe fruit are used as a masticatory by a tenth or more of the world's population, which represents hundreds of millions of people.
+The seed of ripe fruit are used as a masticatory by about a tenth or more of the world's population, which represents hundreds of millions of people.

-After the seed is extracted from the fruit, it is sliced thinly, boiled to reduce the tannin content, dried in the sun, then is mixed with other ingredients, usually chewing tobacco and spices, before being wrapped in the leaf of the Betel Pepper (Piper betel) and chewed.
-The mix of spices and flavourings to accompany betel nut vary by region but may include Cardamom (Elettaria cardamomum), Clove (Syzygium aromaticum), Tamarind (Tamarindus indica) and slaked-lime paste, derived from limestone.
+The seed, after being extracted from the fruit, is thinly sliced, boiled to reduce the tannin content and then dried, usually in the sun.
+The dried pieces are then mixed with other ingredients, usually chewing tobacco and spices, then wrapped in Betel Pepper (Piper betel) leaves and chewed.
+The mix of spices and flavourings that accompany betel nut vary by region but may include Cardamom (Elettaria cardamomum), Clove (Syzygium aromaticum), Tamarind (Tamarindus indica) and slaked-lime paste, derived from limestone.